joeyahines/DumbJsonLib/README.md

 # DumbJsonLib
-A very dumb JSON libray written in C
+A very dumb JSON library written in C